codedex-io/genai-101/2-prompt-engineering/11_think_step_by_step.md

 Explain decorators.
 ```

 Then try `generators`.
-For a comparison run, delete the `For the new concept, first think step by step about:` block and send the same concept again.
+For a comparison run, delete the `For the new concept, first think step by step about:` and the three bullet points block and send the same concept again.

 ## Why it helps